How to build the perfect Deep Learning Computer and save thousands of dollars

 Knowing all this, you can see how the following is a budget expandable Deep Learning Computer that costs $2k and is also expandable to 4 GPUs.

-Save thousands of dollars as compared to buying
+Save a thousand dollars as compared to buying

 Ordering and putting parts together